 A unique arrangement with the Council, enabled the project to be fast-tracked.
 The Council needed to construct a new terminal building, which necessitated providing a temporary terminal for Regional Express passengers, (and passengers of the now defunct Brindabella Airlines), during the construction phase.
 The arrangement allowed the MHAC to be constructed much earlier than would have otherwise been possible, and the Council was then able to use it as a temporary terminal, saving the cost of building other temporary terminal facilities.
 This represented a very substantial win for all parties, including Orange ratepayers.

 Incorporated into the western wing of the MHAC is a dedicated Aero Medical Facility, where patients can be transferred between air and road ambulance services in much more comfort than has been the case in the past.
+Air Ambulance, Royal Flying Doctor Service and Wingaway operate aeromedical flights day and night, often six or eight flights a day.
 The facility also affords crews comfort and protection when waiting for an exchange to take place.